AdobeDocs/commerce-admin.en/help/getting-started/websites-stores-views.md

 When working with websites, stores, and store views, keep the following in mind:

 - [!DNL Commerce] instances have a cascading model: global → website → store → store view.
-- Every website has at least one default store and store view.
+- Every website has a minimum of one default store and store view.
 - Each store view can have a different base URL.
 - The primary function of a website is top-level feature configuration.
 - The primary function of a store is root category configuration.